juancarlosdiaztorres/Openstack/README.md

 # Openstack

 This is a brief explanation of how to mount a multinode OpenStack environment.
-The release is named Kolla-Ansible and it works with docker services so that does not depend on the host OS.
+The Openstack deployed is called Kolla-Ansible and it works with docker services so that does not depend on the host OS.
 In this case, Ubuntu 18.04 has been chosen and Pike as OpenStack release.

 ## First Steps